+Enhancement of soybean production

+in Madhya Pradesh

-Enhancement of soybean production in Madhya Pradesh
+Enhancement of silk production from bivoltine cocoons in Andhra Pradesh/

+Telangana, Karnataka & Tamil Nadu.

+For instance,

-Enhancement of silk production from bivoltine cocoons in Andhra Pradesh/ Telangana, Karnataka & Tamil Nadu.
-For instance, Farmer income per acre of MULBERRY on which silkworms feed Cultivation has increased on an average in Andhra Pradesh/Telangna, Karnataka & Tamil Nadu and handhlum and and and how the MANAGE FOREST RESOURCES FOR SUSTAINABLE DEVELOPMENT FACILITATING SUSTAINABLE FOREST RESOURCE MANAGEMENT ACROSS in Rajasthan, Gujarat, Kerala, Tamil Nadu, Punjab, Karnataka, Haryana, Orissa, Tripura, Himachal Pradesh, Uttar Pradesh, Sikkim and West Bengal.
-For instance.
+Farmer income per acre of MULBERRY on which silkworms feed

+Cultivation has increased

+on an average in Andhra Pradesh/Telangna, Karnataka & Tamil Nadu an diang diang an and an diang 111 MANAGE FOREST RESOURCES FOR SUSTAINABLE DEVELOPMENT FACILITATING SUSTAINABLE FOREST RESOURCE MANAGEMENT ACROSS in Rajasthan, Gujarat, Kerala, Tamil Nadu, Punjab, Karnataka, Haryana, Orissa, Tripura, Himachal Pradesh, Uttar Pradesh, Sikkim and West Bengal.
+For instance. in Uttar Pradesh afforestation of

-of non-timber forest produce such as Aloe vera, bael and turmeric will be achieved to enhance income of forest dependent communities PROJECT FOR CAPACITY ENHANCEMENT FOR FOREST MANAGEMENT under which training facilities have been refurbished/ newly built, training pedagogy developed and implemented, has received the National Award for 'Excellence in Training in State Forest Training Institutions'.
+of non-timber forest produce such as

+Aloe vera, bael and turmeric

+will be achieved to enhance income of forest dependent communities

+PROJECT FOR CAPACITY ENHANCEMENT FOR FOREST MANAGEMENT under which training facilities have been refurbished/ newly built, training pedagogy developed and implemented, has received the National Award for 'Excellence in Training in State Forest Training Institutions'.